-The sequence of issuing RDSFDP instruction is CS# goes low \rightarrow send RDSFDP instruction (5Ah) \rightarrow send 3 address bytes on SI pin \rightarrow send 1 dummy byte on SI pin \rightarrow read SFDP code on SO \rightarrow to end RDSFDP operation can use CS# to high at any time during data out.
+The sequence of issuing RDSFDP instruction is CS# goes low→send RDSFDP instruction (5Ah)→send 3 address bytes on SI pin→send 1 dummy byte on SI pin→read SFDP code on SO→to end RDSFDP operation can use CS# to high at any time during data out.

-SFDP is a JEDEC standard, JESD216B.
+SFDP is a JEDEC Standard, JESD216B.

-For SFDP register values detail, please contact local Macronix sales channel.
+For SFDP register values detail, please contact local Macronix sales channel for Application Note.